 As a public organisation, we listen and respond to what our stakeholders say.
 We are continually seeking to strengthen our relationships with stakeholders through direct engagement.
 We issue regular news releases on important developments at the port and publish a twice-yearly newsletter.
 Our annual report and financial statement is also distributed and we conduct specific consultations on significant matters affecting the port and/or its stakeholders.

 Peterhead Port Authority recognises its obligation to take an active role in supporting the local community.

-For several years we have sponsored the main event in the annual Peterhead Scottish Week celebrations.
-In 2018 we supported a flying display by the Red Arrows as part of the 50th Anniversary celebrations for Scottish Week.
-The evening was particularly well received and attended by large crowds appreciating the display.
+For several years we have sponsored the main event in the annual Peterhead Scottish Week celebrations, which traditionally inclues a flying display by the Red Arrows.

 A close working relationship is maintained with the local Sea Cadets organisation.
 The group is provided with complimentary berthing for three vessels at Peterhead Bay Marina in order to facilitate regular water-based training for their members.

-In addition to charitable donations, sponsorship and support advertising, more details of which can be seen in the News section [link], the port makes a significant contribution to the local and national economy.
+In addition to charitable donations, sponsorship and support advertising, more details of which can be seen in the news section, the port makes a significant contribution to the local and national economy.